metaspan/dotsama-validator-selector/README.md

 # Support us

 Please feel free to nominate our METASPAN validators directly, or select our pool #50 to get the same rewards

+# References & Kudos

+- we are dependent on the ONE-T service from turboflakes.io.
+Please also support them where possible